Nhousen1/Evershore-CG3DGP-Project/README.md

 -  Start connecting the endings you have to the main gameplay.
 The difference between endings doesn't have to require substantially different choices made in gameplay.
 - Fix the grass on puzzle and add lit player fade material on objects in the puzzle scenes
+- ~~Check that game is fully reset on ending scene, so that the player can continue post the ending~~
+- ~~Fix day/night cycle speed glitch on one of the scenes~~
+- ~~Remove the quit button from the web build,~~
+- update web build version on itch page

 ### MARCUS: